sonyarianto/jogja/README.md

 I know there are so many web frameworks outhere.
 How about we have centralized tools to trigger create project for those frameworks?
 That's why I created `Jogja`.

+## How it works?

+Every web framework has their own cli to create project.
+Jogja will trigger the cli to create project for you.
+So you don't need to install every cli for every framework.
+After you choose specific framework, Jogja will trigger the cli to create project for you along with more options.

 ## Features

 - Trigger create project for Next.js, SvelteKit, Vue.js, Astro, Remix, Nuxt and many more.